Saint Pedro Poveda College: Poveda Main Building

 This is the oldest building on the campus.
 Junior High school students from Grades 7–10 occupy this building.
 It houses the Office of the President, the MIS, the Student Affairs and Activities Office (for the Student Council of Poveda -SCOP), Chapel - Covadonga, and the Little Theater.
 The building also houses the high school guidance center, a Music Room, the Guadix Faculty room (for Junior High school), and a Mathematics Lab, aside from the student classrooms.
 The Mathematics Laboratory is used for Math Enrichment (An optional class for mathematics for those good in the subject) and PMHS (Poveda Math Honor Society) club meetings.

 Poveda Annex Building

-This is the newest building.
-The students that occupy this building are Senior High School (Grades 11 and 12).
-They also have Conference Rooms, Resource - Incubation Center, and the Vice Principals Office.
-On the first floor, there is a waiting area for high school students connected to the Covered walk which cannot be used to tap in using school RFIDs as well as a waiting area for bus riders.
-This building is connected to the Poveda Main building and houses a Robotics Lab, Physics Lab, Chemistry Lab, Biology Lab, and an art room with murals from ABM '24, HUMMS '24, and other grade 12 batch 2024 academic tracks on the bridge and outside.
+This is the newest building built in the campus, with the Senior High School as its occupants.
+Facilities include conference rooms, Resource - Incubation Center, and the Vice Principal's Office.
+On the first floor, there is a waiting area for high school students connected to the covered walkway which cannot be used to tap in using school RFIDs as well as a waiting area for bus riders.
+This building is connected to the Main building and houses a Robotics Lab, Physics Lab, Chemistry Lab, Biology Lab, and an art room with murals on the bridge and outside.